 Paraty, a coastal town about four hours south or Rio, has so much more to offer than beautiful beaches.
-From waterfalls and swimming holes in the rich Atlantic Forest, to cachaça distilleries or action and adventure at Paraty Sport & Aventura, there is so much in the surrounding area to visit and explore that you can easily spend a week or more in what initially seems to be a pretty small town.
+From waterfalls and swimming holes in the rich Atlantic Forest, to cachaça distilleries or action and adventure at Paraty Sport & Aventura, thiis is one of the best places to visit in Brazil for adventure lovers.
+There’s just so much in the surrounding area to visit and explore that you can easily spend a week or more in what initially seems to be a pretty small town.

 But how best to get out there and explore?
-Until very recently, the only options for those who don’t have their own car (which would be most backpackers, of course) were to hire a bike, which still leaves many places inaccessible, or to enrol on one of the many jeep tours.
-Most backpackers are pretty averse to tours, which tend to be very rigid, dictating the length of time you can spend at each place and which places you visit, often taking you to the more expensive restaurants and alambiques (distilleries) as they receive a commission, and skipping lots of the less-popular attractions which are well worth visiting.
+Until very recently, the only options for those who don’t have their own car (which would be most backpackers, of course) were to hire a bike – which still leaves many places inaccessible – or to enrol on one of the many jeep tours.
+Tours tend to be very rigid, dictating the length of time you can spend at each place and which places you visit, often taking you to the more expensive restaurants and alambiques (distilleries) as they receive a commission, and skipping lots of the less-popular attractions which are well worth visiting.

 At just R$35 per adult (less than £10) for the day, the bus is much cheaper than a jeep tour, and has way more freedom.
 For example, Sam and I hopped on at the Historic Centre in Paraty and hopped off at Sport & Aventura, Alambique Paratiana, Poço do Ingles, and the Shambhala Lounge during one day, taking the last bus back into town at around 6pm.
 Alternativley, if you wanted to spend a day visiting all the waterfalls, you could take the bus to Poço do Tarza, then get back on and head to Poço do Ingles and Cachoeira da Usina, from which Pedra Branca and the 7 Quedas are both within walking distance – with a stop at somewhere like the Mini Estrada Real or at one of the alambiques for a quick cachaça tasting on the way home.